JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <img width="1536" height="1024" alt="Lab19" src="https://github.com/user-attachments/assets/89318695-0a7c-4dae-8979-74b88d413de3" />
 </p>
 <p>
-Step-by-step
+Step:

-- Opened Windows Defender Firewall with Advanced Security on dc-1.
+- Open Windows Defender Firewall with Advanced Security on dc-1.
-- Reviewed the firewall profile settings.
+- Review the firewall profile settings.
-- Adjusted the firewall configuration for the lab environment.
+- Adjust the firewall configuration for the lab environment.
-- Confirmed the changes were applied.
+- Confirm the changes were applied.

 Explanation:
  In a lab environment, firewall settings are sometimes adjusted to make connectivity testing easier between systems.
 This helps avoid blocked communication during setup and troubleshooting